 Every player has his own story.

-Des Moines Register photographer Charlie Litchfield in 2013, shared an inside look at what it's like to cover Iowa's biggest sporting event, the Cy-Hawk game.
+From 2013: Des Moines Register photographer Charlie Litchfield shared an inside look at what it's like to cover Iowa's biggest sporting event, the Cy-Hawk football game.
 Charlie Litchfield/The Register

 The senior linebacker from Sicklerville, N.J., listens to calming music 15 minutes before the game.